blinkseb/theta/utils2/doc/source/likelihood.rst

+.. _likelihood:

 ************************
 Likelihood-based methods
 ************************

-This page summarises those statistical methods which exploit asymptotic properties of the likelihood function, most importantly the maximum likelihood method for point estimation, the profile likeilhood method for interval estimation, and the approximate Z-value determination.
+This page summarises those statistical methods which exploit asymptotic properties of the likelihood function, most importantly the maximum likelihood method for point estimation, the profile likeilhood method for interval estimation, and the approximate Z-value (significance) determination.

 The methods documented here are defined in ``theta_auto/likelihood.py``.